Detalik idanrensis

 Detalik idanrensis is a species of jumping spider in the genus Detalik.
 It is endemic to Nigeria and was first described in 2021 by Wanda Wesołowska.
 A small spider like all those in the genus, it has a cephalothorax measuring typically 1.9 mm long and an abdomen typically 1.7 mm long.
 The cephalothorax has a brown top, or carapace, with a thin lighter line running down it and a light brown underside, or sternum.
 The abdomen is yellow underneath and also brown on top with a lighter streak running down much of the surface.
 The spider has distinctive copulatory organs.
-The female has unusually large large spermathecae, or receptacles.
+The female has unusually large spermathecae, or receptacles.
 The male has not been described.

 Taxonomy

 Detalik idanrensis is a species of jumping spider that was first described by Wanda Wesołowska in 2021.
 It was one of over 500 species identified by the Polish arachnologist during her career, making her one of the most prolific authors in the field.
 She allocated it to the genus Detalik that she circumscribed at the same time.
 The genus is named for a Polish word that means "a fine detail".
 The species is named after the location where it was first found.

 Detalik is related to the genus Malizna, also first circumscribed by Wesołowska at the same time, differing in details.
 For example, the female spiders have one long hair on its palpal tarsus.
 The genus is a member of the subtribe Thiratoscirtina.
 First identified by Wayne Maddison and Melissa Bodner in 2012, the subtribe is endemic to Africa.
 It is a member of the tribe Aelurillini, in the subclade Simonida in the clade Saltafresia.
 In 2017, Jerzy Prószyński described a group of genera called Thiratoscirtines that overlapped with the subtribe.
 Wesołowska has been responsible for describing a large proportion of the genera and species in the subtribe.
 Other genera include Ajaraneola, Pochytoides and Ragatinus.